FAForever/wiki-pages/Development/Mapping.md

 ### Skyboxes, texture layers, lighting, and water presents from official maps
 ### Additional brushes
 ## Veteran Mapper Workflows
+## Mapping guidelines for creating FAF versions of existing maps

 ## Troubleshooting
 The map editor is a powerful tool for creating custom maps in Supreme Commander: Forged Alliance, but like with any software, you might encounter various technical issues that can prevent you from creating maps that meet your vision.
 These issues can range from minor annoyances to serious problems that make it impossible to complete your map.
 [In the troubleshooting section](/en/Development/Mapping/faf-map-editor-troubleshooting), we'll cover some common technical issues you might encounter while working with the map editor and related files.